-- 1. Create a directory from which you will run the Docker container (e.g. /opt/kyfidp). - 2.
-Copy the sql-keystore Java keystore you created (see Prepare Certificates on page 13) into the directory you created for the Docker container and set the permissions appropriately.
+2. Copy the sql-truststore Java truststore you created (see Prepare Certificates on page 13) into the directory you created for the Docker container and set the permissions appropriately.
 It needs to be readable by the user the Docker container will run as (by default root) and its group.
 For example:

 '''

-sudo chown root:root sql-keystore
+sudo chown root:root sql-truststore

-sudo chmod 440 sql-keystore
+sudo chmod 440 sql-truststore

 '''